 Training is more often than not delivered in chucks.
 Large, meaty, chewy bites that lose all flavour by the time you get them down.
 Lessons trail off into, staff start staring out the window, and you spend the next hour paying people to think about places they’d rather be.

 Microlearning lessons are small digestible snacks that present new ideas and reinforce them.
 They allow staff to learn on the go and when they have a spare five minutes rather than disruptive bulk learning.

 Microlearning also keeps content fresh, interesting and to the point.
 Lessons are efficient and staff quickly up-skill on the key points while cutting out the waffle.

 If you care how to train employees, investment in staff growth is an ongoing process.
 But it is one that pays dividends.
 All the research points to staff training improving staff retention, happiness and profit margins.
 So in the end it’s a no brainer.

 EdApp gives you a quick and easy way to author great lessons and get them in front of staff at the right time.
 Staff training is a must to keep up in a changing work environment so we should at least make it fun and effective.
-To find out more about our authoring tool and mobile LMS, contact us at email@example.com or try it for free by signing up here or in the box below.
+To find out more about our authoring tool and mobile LMS, get in touch at firstname.lastname@example.org.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.